abaer123/Racing-Repository/Courses/Workshops/Project_Management/3_Developer_Flow.md

   * Use the left hand navigation menu to click into **Merge Requests** and then click into your existing merge request.
   * Click on **Commits** to see the commit history
   * Click **Changes** to see the code diff
   * click the three dots in the top right, then click **View summary notes**.
-This new AI feature will then give a qucik sumamry on all of the changes that are involved in this MR.
+This new AI feature will then give a quick summary on all of the changes that are involved in this MR.
   * Click **Overview** and click the **Mark as ready** button to signify the change is ready for review
   * In the **Reviewers** section in the right panel, click **Edit** and assign yourself (click away to save)
   * Once the pipeline has ran click into the pipeline and then click on our test job.
 At the end of this job we should see the text output from out _after_script_ code addition.